- About us

 See also: Information about Australian Citizenship

-Visa applicants are not able to visit the Embassy to lodge their paper visa application or make enquiries.
+Visa applicants are not able to visit the Embassy to lodge their paper visa application, submit documents or make enquiries.
 If we need to see you in person we will contact you to make these arrangements.

 Applications should be lodged online or by courier.
 Enquiries may be made by telephone or email.